This article has been updated on November 28, 2019 to include new information, with additional reporting from Karol Borja.

 Budget Hack 6: Find Your Flowers and Giveaways at Dangwa or Divisoria

-Ideally, if you’re on a tight budget, these are two items you should scrimp on.
+Ideally, if you’re on a tight wedding budget, these are two items you should scrimp on.
 Indeed, swanky flower arrangements can make your wedding stand out, but that’s not really the priority here.
 Use local ferns and flowers in season, instead, to save money.
 Look around Dangwa and arrange with a florist to do your bouquets and other floral needs.

 For giveaways, there’s no better place to go but Divisoria.
 There, you’ll find a smorgasbord of pretty things for customizing your giveaways.
 The only limit is your imagination.
 If you’re not the artsy type, assign this task to your maid of honor instead, or to anyone who’s willing to volunteer.
 Remember, we’re being frugal here, so choose your giveaways wisely.
 Go for items that may be useful to your guests.